moshehbenavraham/tavily-app/.spec_system/CONSIDERATIONS.md

 - [P03] **Pydantic v2 StrEnum**: Use `StrEnum` from standard library with Pydantic for enum validation.
 Values serialize to strings in JSON.

+- [P04] **react-markdown**: Used for rendering deep research reports.
+Supports GFM with remark-gfm plugin.
+Handles citations and formatting well.

 ---

 ## Resolved